3BioCompBio/AbAgym/README.md

 Licence
 -------
 The dataset and associated files in this repository can only be used for **non-commercial purposes**.
-For commercial use, and in particular for the training of a commercial computational prediction model based on this dataset, please get in touch with us or our university's knowledge transfer office (ulbkto@ulb.be).
+For commercial use, and in particular for the training of a commercial computational prediction model, please get in touch with us or our university's knowledge transfer office (ulbkto@ulb.be).

 Dataset description
 ----------